stoneyrh/gSOAP/gsoap/samples/template/README.txt

     iterator insert(iterator pos, const_reference val)

-These four methods allow the gSOAP serializers to read and write the container content in XML format.
+These four methods allow the gSOAP serializers to read and write the container content from/to XML.
 Of course, how you define these is up to you.
 A container can also store just one value, or you can use it to serialize trees and graphs, or even produce and consume content dynamically.
 You could define the templates as processors of (de)serialized XML content embedded in XML messages.
 Because the serializers are invoked twice to send a message over HTTP (one pass to compute the content length when chunking is off, then to send the HTTP body), you MUST ensure that the template instance's iterator produces the same content in the two-phase HTTP count/send (or use chunking).

 Example
 -------